SEO Siloing: How to build a website silo architecture

 The first mixed up jar of marbles (figure 1) is a non-siloed websites.
 The three separate jars represent separate sites (figure 2) and the last jar equates to one site with topics separated into theme-specific categories, or silos (figure 3).
 The goal for a site that wants to rank for more than a single generic term is to selectively decide what the site is and is not about.
 Rankings can be damaged in two common ways: 1) either by including irrelevant content or 2) having too little content about a subject.
 Avoid these mistakes by knowing the focus for the site and avoiding irrelevant subject matter.

-What Subject Themes is Currently Ranking for Your Website?
+What Subject Themes Is Your Website Currently Ranking for?